What is a domain name?

 Choosing Domain Registrar

-Registering a Domain Name with GoDaddy
+How to Register a Domain Name With GoDaddy

 We have used GoDaddy to register our domains.
 They have a simple procedure which we think anyone can complete easily.